crsren/minexx/README.md

   + We have made a leaflet as well as an investor pitch for our project.
 Aside from that, this folder further contains logos and other commercial assets that will be useful in the future.
 + **Project Management**
   + PM Methodology
-  + Meeting records
+  + Meeting records, overview
   + Design & Development Report
 + **Impact Reports**
   + Sustainability report
   + Report on ethical consequences
 + **Sources**
   + A place with all sources we found useful, organized according to 5 topics
     + Minexx